getnacelle/nacelle-react/packages/gatsby-source-nacelle/README.md

 By default, if the `contentfulPreviewSpaceId` and `contentfulPreviewApiToken` options are provided, content data will be sourced from Contentful's Preview API instead of the Nacelle content index.
 Setting `cmsPreviewEnabled` to `false` will allow you to toggle back to sourcing content data from the Nacelle content index while still providing `contentfulPreviewSpaceId` and `contentfulPreviewApiToken` options.

 Adding `ENABLE_GATSBY_REFRESH_ENDPOINT=true` to `.env` [enables content refreshing](https://www.gatsbyjs.com/docs/refreshing-content/) during local development.
 A **Refresh Data** button will appear in Gatsby's GraphiQL explorer.
 Typically, content changes made in Contentful take about 5-10 seconds before the data can be successfully refreshed.

-## Gatsby Image

-`@nacelle/gatsby-source-nacelle` provides a way to easily integrate with Gatsby's powerful [image processing tools](https://www.gatsbyjs.org/docs/working-with-images/#optimizing-images-with-gatsby-image) to enable progressive image loading with visually-compelling loading strategies such as [Traced SVG](https://using-gatsby-image.gatsbyjs.org/traced-svg/) and [Background Color](https://using-gatsby-image.gatsbyjs.org/background-color/).
-Gatsby Image is directly compatible with the `featuredMedia` of content, collections, and products, as well as the `media` of products.

-Please refer to the [example project](../../examples/gatsby) to see how `@nacelle/gatsby-source-nacelle` can be used with [`gatsby-plugin-image`](https://www.npmjs.com/package/gatsby-plugin-image).

 ## Next Steps